bpg/terraform-provider-proxmox/docs/resources/virtual_environment_download_file.md

 - `checksum` (String) The expected checksum of the file.
 - `checksum_algorithm` (String) The algorithm to calculate the checksum of the file.
 Must be `md5` | `sha1` | `sha224` | `sha256` | `sha384` | `sha512`.
 - `decompression_algorithm` (String) Decompress the downloaded file using the specified compression algorithm.
 Must be one of `gz` | `lzo` | `zst`.
 - `file_name` (String) The file name.
-If not provided, it is calculatedusing `url`.
-PVE will raise 'wrong file extenstion' error for some popular extensions file `.raw` or `.qcow2`.
-Workaround is to use eg. `.img` instead.
+If not provided, it is calculated using `url`.
+PVE will raise 'wrong file extension' error for some popular extensions file `.raw` or `.qcow2`.
+Workaround is to use e.g. `.img` instead.
 - `overwrite` (Boolean) If `true` and size of uploaded file is different, than size from `url` Content-Length header, file will be downloaded again.
 If `false`, there will be no checks.
 - `upload_timeout` (Number) The file download timeout seconds.
 Default is 600 (10min).
 - `verify` (Boolean) By default `true`.
 If `false`, no SSL/TLS certificates will be verified.